kevinMudenge/doodles/react-components/readme.md

 ## Introduction

-I built a version of my own kwest input entry form, the dashboard topbar used is a thought a process for an app I have going on
+I built a version of my own kwest input entry form, the dashboard topbar used is a thought process for an app entry point I have going on, probably the whole thing,

-It is not yet done, working progress, still figuring out the ins and outs and placement of future projects.
+### Possible changelog

+Form data(hiring services network take-over) extends -> build with material ui
+    registration form...
+    some client search, client filled entry thing

+The images and placing side by side in one box. and another for the copyright, one line, heart.
+20...

 ## Languages